ParallelAgile/CodeBot/codebot-reference/ui-components/map.md

 ---
 layout: page
-title: Map Component
+title: Map
 permalink: /codebot-reference/ui-components/map
 parent: UI Component Reference
 grand_parent: CodeBot Reference
-nav_order: 1
+nav_order: 11
 ---

-# Reference - Map Component
+# UI Component Reference: Map

-`Map` components can be used as a "single selection" map picker (i.e. choose a location), or to show data-bound *map markers* (or as both - it's possible to pick an individual location, while also showing map markers that can be clicked on).
+`Map` components can be used as a "single selection" map picker (i.e. choose a location), or to show data-linked *map markers* (or as both - it's possible to pick an individual location, while also showing map markers that can be clicked on).
 In the latter case (with map markers), think of the map component as a kind of graphical `ListBox` - it's showing a selection of data items just like a list, where each item can generate an "item selected" event.

 For React apps, CodeBot uses [React Leaflet](https://react-leaflet.js.org/), which is a React wrapper around [Leaflet](https://leafletjs.com/).
 The map is contained in `components/CbMap.ts` ("codebot map").